raspberrychris/chrishainesnew/content/blog/alternative-search-engines-are-they-worth-it.md

 ## Yep.com

-Yep.com is the brainchild of Dmytro
+Yep.com is one of the most exciting projects out there at the moment.

 With the news that Google is sacking 12,000 of its U.S. staff, it may already mean that people are switching to other search engines or just searching in new ways.